 In implementation we consistently use light touch monitoring to capture data that enables us to test and verify our initial assumptions and intervention logic.

 As part of our interventions in the Jordanian dairy sector we worked with municipalities to introduce a new licensing process for home-based businesses.
 Two months after the launch, AWEF noted that the uptake of the licensing was particularly low.
 Focus Group Discussions (FGDs) revealed that women were fearful of formalising their business and having to pay taxes and were worried about losing access to their social benefits (generally only distributed to unemployed individuals).
 Given the lack of women who had successfully licensed their business, women also did not understand the value of the licensing process.
 In response to these challenges AWEF introduced a number of measures:

-- a collaboration with the tax department to raise awareness of the tax exemptions for micro-entrepreneurs
+- engaged in discussion with the tax department to explore potential collaboration in raising awareness of the tax exemptions for micro-entrepreneurs

 - partnership with five municipalities to cost-share 80 role-model women to sign up for the licensing process and disseminate lessons learnt and success stories

 Finally we use data to monitor how our interventions are leading to systemic change.
 AT AWEF we conceptualise systemic as those intervention that lead to:

 - the uptake of new practices at the market actor-level